Nvidia releases Drive Constellation simulation platform for autonomous vehicle testing

-Autonomous vehicle development is time and resource-intensive business, requiring dozens of test vehicles, thousands of hours of data collection and millions of miles of driving to hone tomorrow's cars' artificial brains.
+Autonomous vehicle development is a time and resource-intensive business, requiring dozens of test vehicles, thousands of hours of data collection and millions of miles of driving to hone the artificial brains of the cars of tomorrow.
 What if you could do most of that in the cloud?
 That's the question Nvidia hopes to answer with the release of its Nvidia Drive Constellation testing platform for self-driving cars.
-The announcement came during the keynote address at Nvidia's 2019 GPU Technology Conference in San Jose today.
+The announcement came during the keynote address at Nvidia's 2019 GPU Technology Conference in San Jose Monday.

-Drive Constellation is, basically, a simulation and validation platform that allows automakers and developers to test their autonomous vehicles and technologies in a virtual environment that lives in the a specially designed cloud server.
-Constellation works by first generating an extremely realistic environmental simulation using Nvidia's RTX-powered servers and then feeds that simulation into the autonomous vehicle software or platform requiring evaluation.
+Drive Constellation is, basically, a simulation and validation platform that allows automakers and developers to test their autonomous vehicles and technologies in a virtual environment that lives in a specially-designed cloud server.
+Constellation works by first generating an extremely realistic environmental simulation using Nvidia's RTX-powered servers, then feeding that simulation into the autonomous vehicle software or platform requiring evaluation.
 The vehicle can then be tested in the virtual road rather than on a public road.
 It's like plugging your self-driving car's brain into The Matrix, where it can be tested, trained and developed over and over again.

-Onstage at the keynote 2019 Nvidia GPU Technology Conference keynote, Nvidia CEO Jensen Huang presented a strikingly realistic demonstration of what Constellation might look like to an autonomous vehicle developer, changing the weather, time of day and traffic conditions for the software simulation in real-time.
-The demonstration was capped off by showcasing more than a dozen random simulations at the samet time.
+On stage at the 2019 Nvidia GPU Technology Conference keynote, Nvidia CEO Jensen Huang presented a strikingly realistic demonstration of what Constellation might look like to an autonomous vehicle developer, changing the weather, time of day and traffic conditions for the software simulation in real-time.
+The demonstration was capped off by showcasing more than a dozen random simulations at the same time.

 Nvidia also announced that it is opening the Nvidia Drive Constellation platforms to more partners.
 Among the first in line to use the technology for testing and validation are autonomous platform developers Cognata and IPG and hardware providers ON Semiconductor and Velodyne.